-The Patuxai Monument in Vientiane is one of the central spots in the capital of Lao.
-It was built in the 50s to 60s and it looks like a copy of the Parisian Arc de Triomphe.
-But if you take a closer look, you will see that it’s really a unique building with Laotian style.
+Patuxai Monument in Vientiane is one of the central points in the capital of Laos.
+Built in the 1950s to 1960s, it is meant to be reminiscent of the Arc de Triomphe in Paris.
+But if you look closely, you can see Lao influences – a unique building that you should definitely see in Vientiane!